 His book took 18 years to come to fruition.
 He began writing in 2002.

-"I was really crestfallen," he recalls.
+"I was really crestfallen," Tevlin said.
 "I thought that was my chance and I blew it."

-"I'm hoping the book slowly gains steam," he notes.
+"I'm hoping the book slowly gains steam," he said.

-Despite the long slog to get "Sockeye" published, Tevlin is already diving in to his next book.
-This time, he's tapping in to his New York roots for inspiration.
+Despite the long slog to get "Sockeye" published, Tevlin already is diving in to his next book.
+This time, he's tapping his New York roots for inspiration.

 While Staten Island is where he spent his formative years, it's also a place he found himself often trying to escape from.

-"The water around Staten Island was so polluted you couldn't swim or eat the fish," he remembers.
+"The water around Staten Island was so polluted you couldn't swim or eat the fish," Tevlin said.
 The local beach wasn't suited for swimming either, so he relied on the beaches and woods within a close proximity.

-"Some of my love for nature came from not only seeing nature, but seeing how it had become spoiled," he says.
-As a teen, he didn't have a car.
+"Some of my love for nature came from not only seeing nature, but seeing how it had become spoiled," he said.
+As a teen, Tevlin didn't have a car.
 "I had this incredible longing to get off the island and be somewhere where it was beautiful and clean."